-October is Breast Cancer Awareness Month and as it is the second most common cancer diagnosis in Ireland, we are here to help you get Breast Aware and check for early signs of Breast Cancer.
+October is Breast Cancer Awareness Month and this year’s theme is “Care for your Pair”.
+Because Breast Cancer is the second most common cancer diagnosis in Ireland, we are here to help you get Breast Aware and check for early signs of Breast Cancer.

 One in nine women will receive a breast cancer diagnosis with 3,700 new cases being diagnosed each year.
-Unfortunately, over 600 women a year are dying as a result of breast cancer, however while incident rates are rising, mortality rates have been declining by 2% annually.
+Unfortunately, there are over 690 deaths a year as a result of breast cancer, however while incident rates are rising, mortality rates have been declining by 2% annually.

 While it is more common in women over the age of 70 (36%) and aged 50 to 69 (34%), 23% of all breast cancer diagnosis are in women between 20-50 years, according to Breast Cancer Ireland.

-Breast Cancer does not just occur in women with 37 men a year diagnosed, that’s 1 in 100!
+Breast Cancer does not just occur in women, with 37 men a year diagnosed, that’s 1 in 1000!

 The Marie Keating Foundation’s Breast Cancer Awareness 5-point Code advises: